Web Application Security Best Practices: Fortifying Your Product for Sustainable Growth

 • Plan for all scenarios: Design your application to handle both “happy” and “unhappy” paths of user operations.
 Properly anticipate and manage potential errors with meaningful exception handling, preventing attackers from exploiting edge cases.

-6. Container security best practices
+6. Adhere to container security best practices

 As containerization continues to grow in popularity, securing containerized environments is paramount: